Indian activist Stan Swamy, jailed under terror law, dies - Bioreports

 “He deserved justice and humaneness,” tweeted Rahul Gandhi, leader of the main opposition Congress party.

-“Father Stan Swamy spent a lifetime working for the dispossessed and the disadvantaged,” tweeted prominent historian Ramachandra Guha, calling his death “a case of judicial murder.”
+“Father Stan Swamy spent a lifetime working for the dispossessed and the disadvantaged,” wrote prominent historian Ramachandra Guha, calling his death “a case of judicial murder.”

-Left-wing activist Kavita Krishnan said judges who denied Swamy bail had “blood on their hands”.

-It’s over.
-Modi & Shah have accomplished the custodial killing of the gentle Jesuit social worker Fr Stan Swamy, who spent his life serving the oppressed.
-I hope the judges who denied him bail never get to sleep at night: they have blood on their hands. https://t.co/yp8Wi3SEh1

 In January, to mark 100 days in jail, Swamy penned a letter thanking all those who had stood by him.
-He said he had not met the 15 other people accused with him, despite being in the same jail.
+He said he hadn’t met the 15 other people accused with him, despite being in the same jail.

 “But we still sing in chorus.
 A caged bird can still sing,” he wrote.